satyaborg/instrument-classifier/README.md

 - 61.48 mins w/ augmentations
 - 16.246 mins w/o augmentations

-> Note: Transfer learning was also considered by allowing VGGish to be the base model (with frozen and trainable for the early and later ones respectively).
-Due to lack of resources, time constraints and issues with tensor dimension issues when intializing `hub.KerasLayer`, hence was not pursued further.
+> Note: Transfer learning was also considered by allowing VGGish to be the base model (with its layers frozen and trainable for the early and later ones respectively).
+Due to time constraints and issues with tensor dimension when intializing `hub.KerasLayer`, this was not pursued further.

 ### 3. Configuration